 1) Route 1 (Alcan Highway), Alaska

 Driving along Route 1 is a majestic journey through a truly unique glacial landscape.
 The highway is massive at about 546 miles, stretching from Homer to Tok.
 If you head north from Anchorage, you can stop at Denali State Park to view the jaw-dropping snow-capped mountains on the continent’s highest peak, and if you are there in the wintertime, head into Fairbanks to see the Northern Lights.
+Make sure you know how to drive during winter and on iced roads as the area can get quite severe at times.

 3) Mount Evans Scenic Byway, Colorado